The Loco-Motion: Carole King version

-Carole King also recorded a version of "The Loco-Motion" for her 1980 studio album Pearls: Songs of Goffin and King.
+Carole King recorded a version of the song under the title "Locomotion" for her 1980 studio album Pearls: Songs of Goffin and King.
 The album peaked at No. 44 and spawned King's last top 40 hit to-date, "One Fine Day", which would reach No. 12 on the charts.
-King also sings the "Loco-Motion" on her live album The Living Room Tour, released July 12, 2005.
+King also sings the song on her live album The Living Room Tour, released in 2005.
 The album peaked at No. 17 on the US album chart on July 30, 2005.

 Dave Stewart and Barbara Gaskin version

 In May 1986, Dave Stewart and Barbara Gaskin released a cover version of the song as a single.
 The duo had scored a UK No. 1 hit back in 1981 with their cover of "It's My Party" but had achieved little success since.
 For this 1986 single, they embarked on a big promotional push in an attempt to gain a second significant hit.
-The single, however, stalled at No. 70 in the UK charts in June.
+The single, however, stalled at No. 70 on the UK charts in June that year.

 Kylie Minogue version

 Background

 Australian pop singer Kylie Minogue released a cover version of the song in July 1987 as her debut single, under the title "Locomotion".
 After an impromptu performance of the song at an Australian rules football charity event with the cast of the Australian soap opera Neighbours, Minogue signed a record deal with Mushroom Records to release the song as a single.
 Initially recorded in a big band style, the project was radically reoriented by producer Mike Duffy, who was on loan to Mushroom from Pete Waterman's UK company PWL.
 Duffy recorded a whole new backing track, inspired by the hi-NRG pop of Dead or Alive, but retained Minogue's original vocal.
 This version was released on July 13, 1987, in Australia, where it became one of the biggest selling Australian records of the 1980s.
 It was later released the same year in New Zealand, Italy, and Sweden.

 The success of the song in her home country resulted in Minogue's signing a record deal with PWL Records in London and to working with the successful team Stock Aitken & Waterman (SAW).
 The producers decided to totally re-record Minogue's version of the song, with Pete Waterman slating her original Australian recording, which he claimed was poorly produced.
 Original producer Mike Duffy instead blamed the decision to re-record on Waterman's alleged wish to claim the prestige and royalties that looked set to roll in from the track's looming placement of the soundtrack of the 1988 film Arthur 2: On the Rocks, starring Dudley Moore and Liza Minnelli.
 On July 28, 1988, the re-recorded version produced by SAW was released worldwide with the title "The Loco-Motion".
 This release, also a major success, reached the top five in Canada, the United Kingdom, and the United States.
 This version of the track substitutes the Australian term railway for the American term railroad in the song's lyrics.